gr2m/octokit-plugin-get-semantic-releases/README.md

 });
 // `releases` is array of releases as shown at https://docs.github.com/en/rest/reference/releases#list-releases
 // but includes a `version` property, which is the normalized semantic version derived from the tag name.
+// The releases are sorted by version in ascending order.
 ```

 If you want to utilize the `getSemanticReleases()` in another plugin or with an existing `octokit` instance, use `composeGetSemanticReleases`.